zmilla93/SlimTrade/README.md

 <i>Theme: One Dark</i>

 ## Searching
-Create buttons to paste search terms into any window with a search box (stash, vendors, passives, etc).
+Create buttons to paste search terms into any windowId with a search box (stash, vendors, passives, etc).
 ![search](https://github.com/zmilla93/SlimTrade/assets/10750321/20715518-69af-4227-9be1-09c0105f0045)